Blog » Scuba Diving Articles » Dive Safety » Diving Accident Analysis: Christine Gauci Fatality | Malta 2020

 Buoyancy issues on descent should never be overlooked or disregarded.
 Insufficient weighting is never a problem that goes away during a dive; it only amplifies as more gas is consumed.
 Buoyancy issues early in a technical dive should absolutely necessitate serious and responsible decision-making about aborting.

-Personally, if I am compelled to physically intervene and assist another diver, then I have to assume they are not capable to conduct that dive.
+Personally, if I am compelled to physically intervene and assist another diver, then I have to assume they are not capable of conducting that dive.
 Anything less is a tacit advocation of ‘trust me’ diving.
-Whatever the reason, it’s best to surface, reset and resolve whatever the issues are.
+Whatever the reason, it’s best to surface, reset, and resolve whatever the issues are.
 My mindset is that a physical intervention is a near-miss; without that intervention an accident may have occurred.

 During the bottom phase of the dive, Gauci and her buddy entered a small underwater cave.
-Within that cave, she became entangled in discarded fishing net.
-Castillo assisted to help cut Gauci free of the net.
-Again, when asked, she signalled an intention to continue the dive.
+Within that cave, she became entangled in a discarded fishing net.
+Castillo assisted in helping cut Gauci free of the net.
+Again, when asked, she signaled an intention to continue the dive.

-Comments: In this instance, the problem seems predictable given problems in descending at the outset of the dive.
-Don’t under-estimate how a ‘small’ annoyance, like weighting/buoyancy issues, can have a detrimental effect upon psychological resilience as the frustration and cognitive loading compounds over the duration of a dive.
+In this instance, the problem seems predictable given problems in descending at the outset of the dive.
+Don’t underestimate how a ‘small’ annoyance, like weighting/buoyancy issues, can have a detrimental effect on psychological resilience as the frustration and cognitive loading compound over the duration of a dive.
 It can develop to a point where the diver is teetering at the brink of their stress tolerance; if any other stressor occurs, they may flip into a panicked state.

 If you find yourself ‘losing track of things’ on your dives; such as gas levels, time, depth, buddy situation or navigational location, it may be wise to consider simplifying the dives you undertake.